ruby-processing/propane/_posts/2015-11-21-getting_started.md

 {% highlight bash %}
 propane --create fred_sketch 200 200 # creates a bare sketch fred_sketch.rb (see below)
-vim fred_sketch.rb # other editors are available :!jruby -r % # from vim runs the sketch
+vim fred_sketch.rb # other editors are available :!jruby % # from vim runs the sketch
 {% endhighlight %}

 You may want to try other [development environments][editor] eg atom, emacs or even netbeans.
 Needless to say your distro can install these for you, but they need a bit of post install love get the best out of them (vim in the main just works, and is super light weight).